Abbasid civil war (865–866): Al-Nahrawan

 The town of al-Nahrawan lay just to the east of Baghdad.
-Its importance lay in the fact that it was the first stage on the road from Baghdad to Khorasan, the latter of which was governed by Muhammad b.
-'Abdallah's nephew; whoever controlled the town would therefore be able to stop or allow transportation between the two locations.
+Its importance lay in the fact that it was the first stage on the road from Baghdad to Khorasan, the latter of which was governed by Muhammad ibn Abdallah's nephew; whoever controlled the town would therefore be able to stop or allow transportation between the two locations.

-Before the siege of Baghdad began, Muhammad b.
-'Abdallah sent five hundred infantry and cavalry to al-Nahrawan to defend it against the Turks.
+Before the siege of Baghdad began, Muhammad ibn Abdallah sent five hundred infantry and cavalry to al-Nahrawan to defend it against the Turks.
 Later, another seven hundred soldiers were dispatched to the town to reinforce the first group.
 On March 19, nine days after Abu Ahmad had arrived in front of Baghdad, a force of Turks marched to al-Nahrawan challenge Muhammad's control of it.
 The defenders decided to meet the Turks on the field, and a battle ensued.
 The Turks soon gained the upper hand, and the defenders turned and fled to Baghdad.
 Fifty of the defenders had died in the battle, and the Turks sent their heads to Samarra, along with mounts and weapons that the defenders had abandoned.
 With the Turks victorious, they gained control of the Khorasan road, and traffic between there and Baghdad was cut off.
 When Muhammad learned of the defeat, he recalled troops stationed further down the road at Hamadan and ordered their return to Baghdad.

 Although Muhammad is not recorded as having made any attempts to retake al-Nahrawan, the town continued to suffer during the conflict.
 At some date after the battle, a group of Samarrans returning from deployment in the Jibal entered al-Nahrawan.
 For unstated reasons, the Samarran commander ordered his troops to plunder the town.
 The soldiers then began attacking the local residents, and most of the citizens were forced to flee.